 9. Solana (SOL)

 The Solana blockchain platform and its SOL token have risen rapidly in popularity, attracting top developers to use it for building dApps.
 SOL combines deficient transaction fees with lightning-fast transactions that use a unique 'proof-of-history' verification process.
 This system puts a time stamp on each block and builds an immutable record of all transactions and the order in which they are made.
-Increasingly, SOL is being used for Non-Fungible Token (NFT) projects and is actively growing its partnerships across the industry and beyond.
+Increasingly, Solana (SOL) is being used for Non-Fungible Token (NFT) projects and is actively growing its partnerships across the industry and beyond.

 10. Dogecoin (DOGE)